-The deadline to submit Summer Session 2019 course proposals is Friday, November 30, 2018.
+The deadline to submit a 2021 Summer Session course proposal is Tuesday, December 1st, 2020.
 Please fill out the front of the course proposal form in its entirety.
 If you are proposing a topics course, fill out the “Topic Course Information” section on the back as well.
 If you have any questions, contact the Summer Session Coordinator.

 Dates & Meeting Times

 Your class may meet at any time during Summer Session (June 14th - August 13th).
 No class meetings, exams, or activities may occur before or after that period.
 Although scheduling is highly flexible, "W" courses must meet for a minimum of 6-weeks during the 9-week Summer Session term.

 If your class includes periodic synchronous activities (lectures, exams, etc.) that students are required to complete on specific dates/times, please include them on your course proposal form or attach a separate schedule in DocuSign.
 We will make this information available to students when they register so they do not inadvertently enroll in classes that meet at the same times.